-Identify the problem of human trafficking globally.
+Identify the red flags of human trafficking.

 Describe interprofessional team strategies for improving care and early detection of human trafficking victims.

 Human trafficking is a pressing public health concern that transcends all races, social classes, demographics, and gender.
 No population is exempt from the ever-present threat of traffickers.
 Human traffickers are motivated by greed, driven by quota, lack respect for human rights, prey upon the vulnerable, and damage their victims' psychological and physical well-being.
 The extent of the economic and social impacts on society are unknown and require further research to define and guide community-based care, protocols, and formal curriculum changes.